Albert Rosenthal: Career

 Rosenthal was known for his portraits of Supreme Court of Pennsylvania and U.S. Supreme Court justices (including Melville Fuller and Edward Douglass White), Attorneys General of the United States and his collection of American drawings.
-He painted the members of the Constitutional Convention of 1787.
+He painted likenesses of the members of the Constitutional Convention of 1787.
 He also copied original portraits of Americans and French in the American Revolution and the Colonial Governors of Philadelphia.

 He did lithographs and etchings of Jefferson Fulton, Gilbert Stuart, Joseph Priestley, Louis Pasteur, John Paul Jones, Abraham Lincoln and Alexander Hamilton.

 Rosenthal exhibited at the Society of Independent Artists in 1917 and the Salons of America.
 He donated his drawings to the Free Library of Philadelphia in 1927.
 He also donated some of his and his father's portraits to the British Museum in 1936.
 He moved to Bucks County, Pennsylvania in 1928.

 In 1927, he was called as an art expert about the authenticity of a portrait of George Washington by John Smibert.
 In 1930, he was again called as an art expert about the authenticity of a portrait of Washington by Gilbert Stuart.